 Real 5-axis machining, high speed milling, die mould machining or 3 + 2 axis machining of automotive parts would be increasingly important in the Indian market.
 Heidenhain’s TNC controls fitted on machine tools are considered the ‘gold standard’ in 5-axis machining and the user-friendliness of TNC controls, combined turning and milling solutions, etc give unsurpassed smooth finishing to highly complex engineering parts.

-an early stage and build a sustainable plan so as to respond to the technological disruptions, in the short-term & long-term?
+How do you assess the disruptive power of new technologies at an early stage and build a sustainable plan so as to respond to the technological disruptions, in the short-term & long-term?

 The centre of every metalworking manufacturing company is the workshop.
 The question is, how digital networking and software solutions can be used to analyse one’s own manufacturing processes and tailor the use of external services.
 With its connected machining package of functions, Heidenhain offers solutions for individual networking of production processes.
 These solutions place the user at the centre of digital order management through the control of his milling or turning machine.
 The Heidenhain control is networked with all production-related areas within the company on a very individual basis tailored to the existing structures and open for future developments.
 You are supported